 - there was a change to the voting system

 - people decided not to vote

 - enrolment was not compulsory

 - we no longer had elections

-- you lived in a country where you were unable to vote and could not have your say.
-(Carefully consider who you have in your class as this could be a sensitive topic in some communities.)
+- you lived in a country where you were unable to vote and could not have a say.

-Have students write an argument or report on one of these aspects justifying their opinion.
-Alternatively, have the students prepare for a class debate on one of these aspects.
+Have students write an argument/report on one of these aspects justifying their opinion.

 Have students come up with practical and interesting strategies that would encourage people to cast their vote in elections (local or national).
-Have them design a poster, fridge magnet, or social media post to encourage people to participate in the democratic voting process.
-They do not need to create a real social media post, and instead can create a picture of one based on some examples you show them.
+Have them create a poster or fridge magnet to encourage people to participate in the democratic voting process.

 As a class, look at effective promotional posters used in previous elections or promotions.
 Discuss what makes these posters effective.
-Have students create a promotional poster to raise awareness about a school issue, such as littering or bullying or to promote positive behaviour, being sun-smart, or wearing school sunhats.
+Have students create a promotional poster to raise awareness about a school issue, such as littering or bullying or to promote positive behavioiur, being sun-smart, or wearing school sun-hats.